¡No te pierdas a las últimas 5 publicaciones de Lady Gaga que están arrasando en Instagram!

-Lady Gaga (@ladygaga) revolucionó su popular cuenta de Instagram en las últimas horas.
-Los 5 posteos de historias y fotografías, lograron más de 5.050.310 de interacciones entre sus seguidores.
+Lady Gaga (@ladygaga) realizó varias publicaciones que tuvieron fuerte repercusión en las redes durante las últimas horas.
+Los 5 posteos de historias y fotografías, sumaron más de 5.056.608 de interacciones entre sus más fieles seguidores.

 🎺🎹🤍 📸: @jeiroh